Penguins of Antarctica

 Customer review background image

-What our customers think of Penguins of Antarctica
+What our customers think of Antarctica's penguins

 I loved the "penguin highways."
 Observing their behaviors was fascinating.
 My husband liked the zodiac rides through the icebergs.
 Read the full review